CafeKrem/livingFogOpenCVApps/Smart-Camera/README.md

 ## Installing Dependencies

 This project uses openCV to detect objects in the video feed.
-You can install openCV by using the following [tutorial](http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/).
-I used the Python 2.7 version of the tutorial.
+You should install opencv on Raspberry Pi.
+Look for a tuturial in Google.

 Next, navigate to the repository directory